frctl/fractal-docs/docs/guide/README.md

 In order to safeguard its future, we decided to ask our community for help, and the response has been overwhelming. **We've received so many offers of support in all forms that we can safely say that development will be starting up again shortly.
 Thank you all!**

-We have an active and helpful community on [Fractal's Slack workspace](https://slack.fractal.build/) - join us there for support and tips.
+We have an active and helpful community on [Fractal's Discord server](https://discord.gg/vuRz4Yx) - join us there for support and tips.

 Please see [issue #449](https://github.com/frctl/fractal/issues/449) ('An update on Fractal's future development') for more details about how we are planning on moving Fractal forwards in the future.